-The tent was spacious and had an attached toilet with 24-hour supply of hot water.
+The tent was spacious and had an attached toilet with a 24-hour supply of hot water.
 The view of the valley from the tent was breathtaking.
-One could hear the gurgling sound of the water flowing in the brook nearby.
-The tent had a double bed, a dresser and two side tables.
+One can hear the gurgling sound of the water flowing in the brook nearby.
+The tent had a double bed, a dresser, and two side tables.
 There was also an intercom in the room.
-The rooms were little damp because of the fact that the resort gets covered with clouds most of times.
+The rooms were a little damp because of the fact that the resort gets covered with clouds most of the times.

 THE VIEW :

-The resort is mostly for people who want to spend time with nature away from the maddening hustle and bustle of the city with ample of places for some quality photography and enjoying solitude and tranquility.
+The resort is mostly for people who want to spend time with nature away from the maddening hustle and bustle of the city with ample of open space for some quality photography and enjoying solitude and tranquility.

-The resort being on top a hill, left a little scope to explore local delicacies other than the resort.
-The restaurant was small and the food was OK , nothing exceptional and less variety.
-The restaurant was a two- storied structure with the kitchen at the lower level.
+The resort being on top a hill, there is little scope to explore local delicacies other than the resort itself.
+The restaurant was small and the food was OK nothing exceptional and less variety.
+The restaurant was a two-storied structure with the kitchen at the lower level.
 One could see the kitchen through the gaps between the wooden floors of the restaurant overlooking the entire valley.
 The view was surreal.

 - Network Connectivity is very poor.